 7. Blue Moon Is The Most Popular Beer In Two States

 If you’re a big fan of Blue Moon, you might be interested to learn that you can take a tour of the RiNo brewery where it’s produced.
 Even better, this tour is totally free of charge and you get to see how this wonderful beer is created.

 8. It Is The Most Popular Beer In Oregon & Maryland

 If you visit either Oregon or Maryland, you’ll find Blue Moon available in almost every bar and restaurant.
 This is because it’s the most popular beer in these two states.

-What Does Blue Moon Taste Like?
+What Does Blue Moon Belgian White Taste Like?

 If you’ve never tried a Blue Moon Beer before and you’d like to know what it tastes like, the first thing to note is that you’re in for a real treat.
-This beer is really unique and, as you can probably guess by the fact it’s served with a slice of orange, it has some fruity, fresh accents.
+This beer is really unique and, as you can probably guess by the fact it’s served with orange, it has some fruity, fresh accents.